nnayar-semgrep/jsreport-dotnet-example-multiple-projects/README.md

 # jsreport-dotnet-example-multiple-projects

-Example using jsreport sdk where templates are stored in separate project.
+Example of running [local jsreport](https://jsreport.net/learn/dotnet-local) in .net core application where the templates are defined in a separate project and referenced.